 Two processes have commenced since the PCM.
 One is investigation into habitat of Latham's Snipe and referral of the proposal under the EPBC Act.
-This process could have been run external to the planning permit process (and is indeed not a requirement of consideration under the Act).
+This process could have been run external to the planning permit process.
 The applicant wished to provide certainty to the objectors and responsible authority and has therefore confirmed the referral was made on 3 July 2023.
 Assessment is likely to take several months, and the applicant has acknowledged that any directions of the referral which will require redesign of the proposal will be taken into account and the permit (if granted before the referral response) would need to be amended.
 A permit cannot be acted on until the EPBC Act assessment process is completed.
 A condition to that effect has been included.
+The condition is proposed to satisfy the requirements of clause 12.01 - 1S of the planning scheme by ensuring that the determination considers biodiversity impacts via the EPBC Act process.